mderriey/mderriey.github.io/_posts/2020-06-06-how-we-sped-up-an-endpoint-from-20-seconds-to-4.md

 Microsoft provides a good and honest comparison between the two frameworks: <https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to>

-The main thing for us was that System.Text.Json doesn't support ignoring properties with default values, like `0` for integers, for example.
+The main thing for us was that System.Text.Json doesn't support ignoring properties with default values.
+For example: like `0` for integers.
-We couldn't just ignore this, because the payload is already so big, adding unnecessary properties to it would have made it even bigger.
+We couldn't just ignore this, because the payload is already so large, adding unnecessary properties to it would have made it even larger.
-Luckily, the workaround was relatively straightforward and [well documented](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to#conditionally-ignore-a-property): we needed to write custom converter, which gave us total control over which properties were serialised.
+Luckily, the workaround was relatively straightforward and [well documented](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to#conditionally-ignore-a-property): we needed to write a custom converter, which gave us total control over which properties were serialised.

 It was boring, plumbing code to write, but it was easy.